GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

                 --location=[REGION] \
                 --description="Docker repository"

-    Replace [REGION] with the Google Cloud region you want to create your repository in.
+    Replace `[REGION]` with the Google Cloud region you want to create your repository in.

 1. Tag the container before pushing it to the registry:

         docker tag test-logger [REGION]-docker.pkg.dev/${project_id}/test-logger-repo/test-logger:v1

-    Replace [REGION].
+    Replace `[REGION]`.

 1. Configure the Docker command-line tool to authenticate to Artifact Registry.

         gcloud auth configure-docker [REGION]-docker.pkg.dev

-    Replace [REGION].
+    Replace `[REGION]`.

-1. Push the container image:
+1. Push the container image to the registry:

         docker push [REGION]-docker.pkg.dev/${project_id}/test-logger/test-logger:v1

-    Replace [REGION].
+    Replace `[REGION]`.

 1. Update the deployment file using the `envsubst` command.
-This will add the `PROJECT_ID` variable you set earlier to a `test-logger-deploy.yaml` configuration file:
+This adds the `PROJECT_ID` variable you set earlier to a `test-logger-deploy.yaml` configuration file:

         envsubst < kubernetes/test-logger.yaml > kubernetes/test-logger-deploy.yaml

-1. Add your service account key secret, which you created above, to the end of the `kubernetes/test-logger-deploy.yaml` deployment file underneath the `spec:` subheading.
-The indentation should be equal to the `containers:` line.
+1. Add the service account key secret that you created above to the end of the `kubernetes/test-logger-deploy.yaml` deployment file.
+It should go under the `spec:` subheading, and the indentation should be equal to the `containers:` line.

     Add the following text to the manifest file:

         imagePullSecrets:
-         - name: {{"<var>SECRET_NAME</var>"}}
+         - name: [SECRET_NAME]

-    Replace `{{"<var>SECRET_NAME</var>"}}` with the name of your service account key secret.
+    Replace `[SECRET_NAME]` with the name of your service account key secret.

     The file should now contain the following:

         spec:
         containers:
             - name: test-logger
             image: gcr.io/awestlake/test-logger
         imagePullSecrets:
-         - name: gcr-secret
+         - name: [SECRET_NAME]

 ### Deploy the test logger application

-To deploy the sample application and check that it is working, complete the following.
+To deploy the sample application and check that it is working, complete the following:

-1. Deploy the `test-logger` application:
+1. Deploy the `test-logger` sample application:

         kubectl apply -f kubernetes/test-logger-deploy.yaml